linyang23/visual_data/README.md

-# world_bank_data
+# visual_data
- Visual display of World Bank data based on streamlit
+ Visual display of data based on streamlit